 Once all the blocks are sewn together, your last step is to sew around the entire quilt ½” from the edge.
 Then sew around a 2nd time to keep the edges secure.
 That’s all the sewing there is.

-Rag Quilting Requires Very Sharp Scissors
+Blue Jean Rag Quilting Requires Very Sharp Scissors

 Now you need your sharpest pair of sharp scissors and a good movie or two because this next step will take a while.
-Along every seam, clip ¼” into the ½” seam allowance, approximately ½” apart, including the outside edge.
+Along every seam, clip ¼” into the ½” seam allowance, approximately ½” apart, including the outside edges.
 Be sure not to cut into the seam allowance which will loosen where the blocks are attached.
 It’s a lot of clipping, but this is what will give you the frayed edge that gives the rag quilt its name.